gnat/surreal/README.md

 ## <a name="plugins"></a>🔌 Extending Surreal

-First off, you can certainly just add to your Surreal core.
-Surreal is designed to be small, auditable and understandable.
-But we also have a plugin system for less core-like features if you prefer:
+Surreal is designed to be small enough to be modified for a particular use-case; but we also have a plugin system if you prefer to retain the ability to merge with new versions.

 1. Add your function to Surreal
  ```javascript